breinbaas/leveelogic_old/README.md

 ![Algorithm berm](img/algorithm_phreatic_line.png)

-**Note** Yep, still working on the ditch, it's an easy fix but I wanted to have the preliminary version out
+**Note** Yep, still working on the ditch, it's an easy fix but I wanted to have the preliminary version out **Note** There is an request sent to Deltares (january 2024) to be able to call the waternet creator from code, so far it is not implemented.
+This would enable an easy adjustement of the phreatic level.

 #### Algorithm tree